 Overcrowding

 Some people require a tooth extraction or two to make room in the mouth for all their other teeth.
 Braces help with this by shifting their dentition into the proper place.
-If left untreated, overcrowding can lead to a many problems down the line.
+If left untreated, overcrowding can lead to many problems down the line.

 Fixing an Overbite